-2.3.2 Monitoring and audit
+2.3.1 Monitoring and audit

-During 2012, the Financial Mechanism Office (FMO) and the donors agreed to carry out post-completion monitoring site visits of 40 projects across the 15 countries to understand the degree to which the project purpose and targets have been achieved, whether the projects represented value for money, were aligned with the Grant Agreement, or if the project management was of good quality.
+During 2012, the Financial Mechanism Office (FMO) and the donors agreed to carry out postcompletion monitoring site visits of 40 projects from across the EEA and Norway Grants and 15 countries to understand the degree to which the project purpose and targets have been achieved, whether the projects represented value for money, were aligned with the Grant Agreement, or if the project management was of good quality.
 Half of the projects were selected randomly and the other half were based on such risks as country, project, financial, legal or organisational.
 The monitored projects represented about 6% of total grant funding.